HowardEdidin/docker-mirth-connect/README.md

 ##### MIRTH_ADMIN_PASSWORD

 The initial administrator password when the container starts.
-When the variable is set it will overrite the password each time the container starts.
+When the variable is set it will overwrite the password each time the container starts.
 When left blank the admin password _will not_ be modified.

 ## Considerations